 How to Identify

 Goat leather has a fine, tight grain with a slightly pebbled texture that is more pronounced than kangaroo but finer than cowhide.
-The grain pattern has a characteristic "wavy" quality with small, evenly distributed pores.
+The grain pattern has a characteristic organic flow with small, evenly distributed pores.
 The leather is softer and more flexible than cowhide of similar thickness.
-Kidskin (from younger animals) is even finer grained and softer.
-The surface has a natural semi-matte finish that can be polished to a moderate sheen.
+Kidskin, from younger animals, is even finer grained and softer.
+The surface has a natural semi-matte finish that can be polished to a moderate sheen without obscuring the underlying grain character.

 Real vs. Print

 Goat leather is typically not imitated, as it is already an affordable material.
 The more relevant distinction is between goat and cowhide.
 Compared to cowhide, goat has a finer, more consistent grain with smaller pores.
 It is lighter weight and more supple.
 The grain pattern of goat has a distinctive organic flow that differs from the broader, flatter grain of cowhide.
-If you see a boot described as "fine leather" or "premium leather" without specifying the animal, it may be goat.
+If you see a boot described as "fine leather" or "premium leather" without specifying the animal, it may be goat — and the skin size clue is often visible in the shaft seaming.

 Care Tips